Rey-Maupin affair

-Florence Rey (/fr/, born August 27, 1975) and her boyfriend Audry Maupin (/fr/, born April 20, 1972) were involved in a shoot-out in central Paris on October 4, 1994, following a high speed car chase.
-The incident dramatically involved homicide, hostage-taking and violent robbery all in the space of 25 minutes.
-The incident caused the deaths of five people; three policemen, a taxi driver, and Maupin.
-It was a major case in France and received much attention from the media.
+The Rey-Maupin affair refers to a series of violent crimes committed in Paris on 4 October 1994 and its legal aftermath.
+The two perpetrators, Florence Rey (/fr/, born 27 August 1975) and Audry Maupin (/fr/, born 20 April 1972), robbed two police officers before hijacking a taxi, taking its driver and a passenger hostage.
+When the taxi driver caused an accident to alert police, Maupin killed the driver and two police officers during a shootout before engaging patrol vehicles in a car chase.
+Following another crash, Maupin and a third police officer were killed during a second shootout.

+It was a major case in France, with the trial of Florence Rey receiving much attention from the media.

 Background

 Florence Rey, the daughter of a schoolteacher, was a 19-year-old student.
 After dropping out of medicine school, she studied literature.
 Audry Maupin, 22, was a philosophy sophomore at the University of Nanterre.
 At the time of the incident they were living together in a squat in an abandoned bourgeoise house in Nanterre.
 The pair were already under observation by the Renseignements Généraux, the French intelligence services, prior to the incident due to their involvement with an underground political group.
 When the police searched their squat after the killings, they found revolutionary and anarchist literature, such as The Society of the Spectacle by Guy Debord.
 They found the couple's writings, which echoed surrealism, radicalism and situationism.